uom-resquant/modelling_book/docs/04-carpentry.md

 Visual representations of dispersions, such as a histogram, are also handy for getting an overview of your data.

-For categorical variables, a frequency table might show distribution or, again, a visualisation.
-You can get quantitative summaries of dispersion for categorical variables, such as variance ratio and the index of qualitative variation, but I'll leave these for now.
-If you want to know about these, ask us in the labs!

 ### Bivariate analysis